ajeetraina/docs/content/guides/docker-concepts/building-images/building-in-cicd.md

 * Define the GitHub Actions workflow
 * Run the workflow

-### Getting Started
+## Try it out

-In this section, you'll learn how to set up and use GitHub Actions to build and test your Docker image as well as push it to Docker Hub.
-You will complete the following steps:
+In this hands-on, you'll learn how to set up and use GitHub Actions to build and test your Docker image as well as push it to Docker Hub.

 ## Create the repository